 We are very fortunate to have a range of external agencies that we can call on during these times.
-These agencies include: Educational Psychologist (EPAS - Educational Psychology & Advisory Specialists), Specialist Advisory Teacher (EPAS) Speech and Language Therapist (S&LT), Senior Educational Social Worker and BFSWS (British Forces Social Worker Service).
+These agencies include: Educational Psychologist (EPSL - Educational Psychology and Speech & Language Therapy Team), Advisory Specialists), our DCS Special Education Needs and Disabilities Lead, SSAFA Speech and Language Therapist (S<), Senior Educational Social Worker and BFSWS (British Forces Social Worker Service).